XerWoho/zeP/docs/USAGE.md

 - zeP automatically manages project-specific dependencies under `.zep/`.
 - Versions prior to 0.5 were MIT licensed; starting 0.5, the project uses GPLv3.
+- Versions prior to 0.8 used zeP as executable name; starting 0.8, executables are named zep (with lowercase P).